Managing multiple LinkedIn accounts [updated 2022]

 If you choose to set up a VPS - then you can configure the system and be sure you have 24/7 availability, with the capacity to run as many accounts as you desire - depending on your server configuration.
 Additional costs are involved (usually monthly) but you can access the server from anywhere to have full visibility of what activities are running on your LinkedIn and Dux-Soup accounts.

 A virtual private server, or VPS, enables you to run Dux-Soup in ‘the cloud’.
 This way you don’t need to leave your local PC switched on, and this allows you to run multiple clients on the same computer in a secure, online, ‘always on’ environment.

-Click here to find detailed steps of how to set up a VPS in Amazon Lightsail.
+Refer to our article on how to set up a VPS to scale LinkedIn automation with Amazon Lightsail.